 Step 6: Add a 2-3″ layer of organic soil.

 Poke holes in the soil where you want to put your plants.
+Why Organic?
+Because we love Mother Earth and want to keep thing eco-friendly and organic whenever we can.

 Step 7: Cut apart plants using a small knife or garden shovel and insert into the holes in your soil.